IPeralta-GLSL/Darkmoon-Engine/docs/frustum-culling.md

 - Better granularity than whole-file culling

 #### Enhanced Statistics
-The logging now shows:
+The logging now shows real-world effectiveness:
 ```
-Frustum Culling: 45/120 sub-objects visible from 3 elements
+Frustum Culling: 348/5202 sub-objects visible from 1 elements
 ```
-This means 45 individual mesh nodes are visible out of 120 total nodes across 3 loaded files.
+This means only 348 individual mesh nodes are visible out of 5,202 total nodes from 1 loaded GLTF file - a **93.3% culling efficiency**!
+This demonstrates the massive performance improvement achieved by per-node culling in complex GLTF scenes.

 ## Implementation Details